ghc-proposals/ghc-proposals/proposals/0000-options-local-pragma.rst

  - declaration
  - types

-The pragma uses `meaning-preserving parsing rules for SCC annotationssuppress <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0046-scc-parsing.rst>`_ for expressions and types.
+The pragma uses `meaning-preserving parsing rules <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0046-scc-parsing.rst>`_ for expressions and types.
 As for declarations - it applies to the following declaration.

+If ``OPTIONS_LOCAL`` doesn't make sense compiler gives a warning.

 Costs and Drawbacks
 -------------------